-Click on the Find button (M -) to locate a feature.
+Click on the Find button ( ) to locate a feature.

-With the top node ("World Map.map") selected, the first 1000 features of the map is displayed.
+With the "Features" node selected, the first 1000 features of the map is displayed.
 Simply click on a row to select the feature in the background.
 Use [Ctrl] or [Shift] to select more than one feature.